nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### List items
-List out all items in the catalogue
+List out all items in the catalogue.

 Format: `list`